Unsupervised Knowledge-Transfer for Learned Image Reconstruction

 \section{Abstract}

 Deep learning-based image reconstruction approaches have demonstrated impressive empirical performance in many imaging modalities.
-These approaches generally require a large amount of high-quality training data, which is often not available.
-To circumvent this issue, we develop a novel unsupervised knowledge-transfer paradigm for learned iterative reconstruction within a Bayesian framework.
-The proposed approach learns an iterative reconstruction network in two phases.
+These approaches usually require a large amount of high-quality paired training data, which is often not available in medical imaging.
+To circumvent this issue we develop a novel unsupervised knowledge-transfer paradigm for learned reconstruction within a Bayesian framework.
+The proposed approach learns a reconstruction network in two phases.
 The first phase trains a reconstruction network with a set of ordered pairs comprising of ground truth images of ellipses and the corresponding simulated measurement data.
-The second phase fine-tunes the pretrained network to the measurement data without supervision.
+The second phase fine-tunes the pretrained network to more realistic measurement data without supervision.
 By construction, the framework is capable of delivering predictive uncertainty information over the reconstructed image.
-We present extensive experimental results on low-dose and sparse-view computed tomography, showing that the approach is competitive with several state-of-the-art supervised and unsupervised reconstruction techniques.
+We present extensive experimental results on low-dose and sparse-view computed tomography showing that the approach is competitive with several state-of-the-art supervised and unsupervised reconstruction techniques.
 Moreover, for test data distributed differently from the training data, the proposed framework can significantly improve reconstruction quality not only visually, but also quantitatively in terms of PSNR and SSIM, when compared with learned methods trained on the synthetic dataset only.\\ \textbf{Keywords}: Unsupervised Learning, {Test-Time Adaptation}, Pretraining, Image Reconstruction, Bayesian Deep Learning, Computed Tomography